aws/sagemaker-python-sdk/doc/amazon_sagemaker_debugger.rst

     )

-In the example above, SageMaker pulls the collection configuration best suited for the built-in rule Vanishing Gradient from `SageMaker Debugger Rules Config <https://github.com/awslabs/sagemaker-debugger-rulesconfig>`__ and configures the debugging data to be stored in the manner specified in the configuration.
+In the example above, Amazon SageMaker pulls the collection configuration best suited for the built-in rule Vanishing Gradient from `SageMaker Debugger Rules Config <https://github.com/awslabs/sagemaker-debugger-rulesconfig>`__ and configures the debugging data to be stored in the manner specified in the configuration.

 **Example 2**: Using more than one built-in rules without any customization